 So, for this week’s blog we’re shining the spotlight on the neuroscience behind ‘catching a smile’ and how it can be a wonderfully simple tool to boost our children’s sense of well-being and empower them to positively boost others too!

-What are mirror neurons?
+What are Mirror Neurons?

-• We have billions of neurons in our brain and a cluster of them are our mirror neurons, whose role is to notice and then replicate the body language and facial expressions of others.
+- We have billions of neurons in our brain and a cluster of them are our mirror neurons, whose role is to notice and then replicate the body language and facial expressions of others.
 These neurons are always ticking along in the background without us being consciously aware of them but they directly influence our mood depending on the environment we find ourselves in.

-• Since dopamine increases our feelings of happiness and serotonin is a natural anti-depressant, it provides the individual with a feel-good boost – and if your child already works with one of the Youth Fairies, you will already know the importance of some of these feel-good chemicals on the brain since we talk about these a lot in our sessions!
+- Since dopamine increases our feelings of happiness and serotonin is a natural antidepressant, it provides the individual with a feel-good boost – and if your child already works with one of the Youth Fairies, you will already know the importance of some of these feel-good chemicals on the brain since we talk about these a lot in our sessions!

 Interestingly, however, our mirror neurons work not only for smiles but any emotional response or facial expression we detect, even the negative ones.

 In fact, not surprisingly, various studies have shown that the level of emotional closeness we have with someone directly influences the level of intensity that our mirror neurons respond.
 So, for example, even though subconsciously our mirror neurons may register and respond to the body language of a passer-by, they will have a greater conscious effect on our mood if we know and feel connected to an individual, such as a friend or family member.
+This makes sharing a smile at home or school even more important!

 We all want our children to be kind and would like to think they would be one of the first to lend a helpful hand to a friend in need.
 Often, it’s the smallest gestures that can make a huge difference to someone’s day and, ultimately, an individual’s sense of overall emotional and mental well-being.
+Let’s explore the link between smiles and mental health in a little more detail.

 The tips below can not only empower your own child to tackle some difficult challenges but can also enable them to help a friend in need – and see those mirror neurons in action for themselves!

-1. Fake a smile – your brain will catch up!
-Just as we’ve seen above, when we smile, a surge of feel-good chemicals is released that boost our feelings of happiness and well-being.
+- Fake a smile – your brain will catch up!
+Just as we’ve seen above, when we pass on a smile, a surge of feel-good chemicals is released that boost our feelings of happiness and well-being.
 The same is also true if we fake a smile!
 Our brain and our bodies are interconnected so when our brain detects that the muscles that are used for smiling are activated, the same feel-good chemicals get released (even if we’re not actually feeling happy at the time).
 So why not try this out the next time your child doesn’t really feel like smiling and see how long it takes to smile for real.
 We really can fake it until we make it!

-2. Remember a thought is just a thought.
+- Remember a thought is just a thought.
 It can be hugely empowering for children to know that all thoughts – positive or negative – are simply that.
 A thought.
 We have the power to believe a thought and decide how much energy we put into growing the thought and how big it becomes.
 When children understand this, it can help them to realise that they can directly influence their levels of happiness.
 In our work with children, we often ask children to consider what would be different or better if a problem they had no longer existed.
 Just imagining the problem not being there opens up plenty of opportunity for positive problem-solving discussions and encourages them to do one small thing in the right direction, whatever that looks like for them.

 Smiling is infectious,